ThiagoMenesesVieira/exempleNodeJS/README.md

   <strong>🚀 Basic exemple backend with NodeJs 🚀 </strong>
 </h1>

-## 💻 Projeto
+## 💻 Project

-Neste projeto foi criado um exemplo abordando conceitos de nodeJS, API REST, métodos HTTP e middlewares.
+This project an example was created addressing concepts of nodeJS, API REST, métodos HTTP e middlewares.

-## 🚀 Tecnologias
+## 🚀 Technology

-Esse projeto foi desenvolvido abordando os seguintes temas:
+This project was developed with:

 - NODE
-- Conceitos API REST
+- REST API
-- Métodos HTTP
+- HTTP methods
-- Middware
+- Middleware

 ##  💻 Routes